-- Read all the safety instructions in the front of your Use & Care Manual. - Remove all packaging materials from your appliance before cooking. - Confirm that the electrical power to the appliance is turned on. - Wipe out the inside of the oven cavity with a damp cloth. - Apply a thin layer of cooking oil to the sides of the oven racks to keep them gliding smoothly. - Set the clock.
-See (page 21) for instructions. - Test all surface elements/burners to make sure they are working properly (page 19). - Before cooking, set the oven to bake at 350°F (177°C) for 30 minutes (page 24).
+- Read all the safety instructions in the front of your Use & Care Manual. - Remove all packaging materials from your appliance before cooking. - Confirm that the electrical power to the appliance is turned on. - Confirm that the gas regular is turned on.
+Check your installation instructions if you need help. - Wipe out the inside of the oven cavity with a damp cloth. - Apply a thin layer of cooking oil to the sides of the oven racks to keep them gliding smoothly. - Set the clock.
+See (page 21) for instructions. - Test all surface elements/burners to make sure they are working properly (page 16). - Before cooking, set the oven to bake at 350°F (177°C) for 30 minutes (page 24).
 Some noise and odors are normal on the first cooking cycle. - Remember to complete your product registration!